telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

 ![pic](pictures/Arduino/Arduino_IDE_com.png)

-If this is your first time using the board, it is likely that when copiling you will not find some libraries.
+If this is your first time using the board, it is likely that when compiling you will not find some libraries.

 To avoid this error when using the connection libraries, you can import them by following these steps: